microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/ConfigurationAndProfiles.md

 and some may only want it on when the user says a voice command.

-The MRTK needs to be configurable in order to support a wide range of those requirements, and it uses a concept called 'Profiles' to accomplish this.
+The MRTK needs to be configurable in order to support a wide range of those requirements, and it uses a concept called 'profiles' to accomplish this.

 ## What is a profile?